 In April 2018, the Minister for Justice commenced S.I.
-No. 121 of 2018, which updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.162 The United Kingdom was also recently designated a 'safe third country' pursuant to the International Protection Act 2015.163
+No. 121 of 2018, which updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.
+199 This list remains the same as of February 2022.
+The United Kingdom was also recently designated a 'safe third country' pursuant to the International Protection Act 2015.
+200

 The safe country of origin list continues to be applied in practice, namely in response to a significant increase in the numbers of applicants to Ireland from those countries since 2017.
-In 2019, Albania and Georgia were the top two countries of origin for international protection applicants in Ireland with 972 and
+In 2019, Albania and Georgia were the top two countries of origin for international protection applicants in Ireland with 972 and 631 applications respectively.
+According to application figures for 2020, South Africa was amongst the top 5 countries of origin for international protection in Ireland, with 77 applications, accounting for 5.5% of the total applications, as of November 2020.201As of October 2021, Georgia and South Africa were once again amongst the top 5 countries of origin, with 215 and 87 applications respectively, accounting for 11.9% and 4.8% of the total applications.202